vincentbarr/vincentbarr.github.com/_posts/2014-06-10-remember-your-locker.md

 You're picturing black pavement, yellow paint, and no wayfinders (unless we're talking amusement parks).
 You're imagining a large designated space for storing (rearranging, and camoflauging) cars.

-And so am I. But, Wikipedia happens to be describing The Bermuda Triangle.
+And so am I. But, Wikipedia happens to be describing the Bermuda Triangle.

 Lucky for me, I've managed to avoid parking lots since moving to New York City 6 years ago.
 But, I've found a designated storage space that is as disorienting at 1/100th the size of a parking lot.